45 Things To Do With A 6 Month Old Baby

-EVERYDAY PLAY - Activities that all babies love and will enjoy everyday.
+EVERYDAY PLAY – Activities for 6 month old babies that ALL babies love and will enjoy everyday.

 - Read – A lot of people wait to get started reading books until their child is older, but the best time to start is right away!
 Board books are made to be chewed on by babies and have bright, contrasting pictures that will catch your baby’s eye.
 Read slowly, using voices if you like, or just putting a lot of emotion into your words.
 Let your baby chew the book or bat it around.
 You only need a small number of books, because your baby will love seeing the same pages over and over again.
 Dylan’s favorites right now are Longjohns and What Do Sheep Do?